-Growing up I watched “The Cosby Show” and during one episode Cosby sat down with the boyfriend of one of his daughters, meeting for the first time.
+Growing up I watched “The Cosby Show” and during one episode Cosby met his daughter’s boyfriend.
 The young man, when asked what he did for a living, explained that he was “on a journey to find himself.”
 Cosby, clearly unimpressed, went into the kitchen and when asked by his wife whether he’d met the young man, responded “I don’t know, he hasn’t found himself yet.”
 While clearly intended for laughs, the situation is not without a degree of poignancy for each one of us at various times in our lives.
 We all may not puff out our chests in a fit of intellectual pomp like the boyfriend did, but in every clique and group we belong to and are rejected from, in every career path we envision and life goal we decide upon, there is a desire often reeking of desperation.
 That desire of belonging, of identifying with a larger group, is prodded along by the ever-close feeling that without belonging then life is unable to have meaning.

 Americans especially voice an often quite vocal pride in “being their own person,” and undoubtedly there’s a chorus of such declarations being made against the last statement.
 Before jumping on that bandwagon, I’ll encourage a pause and reflection.
 When hearing the descriptor “liberal” or “conservative,” is there an immediate emotional reaction?
 Is the reaction stronger connected to the label that you don’t subscribe to?
 How about relationships?
 Is there any kind of strong emotional reaction to “monogamous,” “single,” or “open”?
 Again, is the reaction stronger when connected to one you don’t identify as?
 How about the terms “management” and “employee” or “the 1%” and “the 99%”?
 “Feminist”?
 Whether identifing with or against, the immediate emotional reactions and the mental images brought up associated with them, indicate that regardless of any desire to not be a person of labels, there is an inevitability of such guiding our thoughts/emotions.